compsci201/compsci201.github.io/autocomplete/2-term-java.md

 For these comparators, all you need to do is write the compare method for each of them.
 Remember, compare(a, b) should return a negative value when a comes before b in the desired order.

 ###PrefixOrder
-PrefixOrder is a bit more interesting, PrefixOrder is initialized with an integer argument r.
+PrefixOrder is a bit more interesting.
+PrefixOrder is initialized with an integer argument r.
 PrefixOrder should sort terms lexicographically, **but only using the first r letters**.
 So, while “beeswax” comes after “beekeeper” using lexicographical sorting, the two words would be considered equal using PrefixOrder with r = 3.

 For words shorter than r letters, we still use lexicographical ordering.
 So, “bee” still comes before “beeswax” using PrefixOrder(4), since “bee” would come before “bees” and similarly “bug” would come after “beeswax” using PrefixOrder(4) since “bees” would come before “bug” in lexicographic order.